mdjkenna/GraphStateMachine/README.md

 ### Creating a `GraphStateMachine`

-You can create a `GraphStateMachine` object by using the `buildGraphStateMachine` function.
-This is an entrypoint to a series of DSL functions that allow various aspects of state machine behaviour to be configured.
+A `GraphStateMachine` instance can be created by using the `buildGraphStateMachine` function.
+This is an entrypoint into a series of Kotlin DSL functions which are used to build the graph and configure the state machine.
+The graph used by the state machine is constructed within the `buildGraph` function.

+Inside the `GraphBuilderScope` vertices can be added to the graph using `addVertex`.
+Within the vertex builder scope, `addOutgoingEdge` is used to add outgoing edges to a vertex.
+The compiler will prevent a scoped function from being called in the wrong place.

-Below is an example of how to create the directed graph in the GraphViz diagram above and use it is a model, using `buildGraphStateMachine` and `buildGraph` functions:
+The nested hierarchy of available functions to configure a `GraphStateMachine` instance is demonstrated below, in this Kotlin example of how to create a `GraphStateMachine` with the 8 vertex directed acyclic graph in the diagram above.

 ```kotlin
 fun main() {